ambikabongirwar/amazon-clone/README.md

-# amazon-clone using React js and Firebase
+# Amazon-clone using React js and Firebase

 References: https://youtu.be/1_IYL9ZMR_Y